When the Star Falls Asleep: Jihye Park

 Presenting Jihye Park’s RHODES debut, When the Star Falls Asleep.

-In this new solo exhibition, Park’s original paintings explore the boundary between inside and outside and the importance of humanity’s connection to nature.
-Her detailed style depicts structured yet surreal scenes, where straight architectural lines break up rich expanses of wilderness.
+In this new solo exhibition, Park’s original paintings explore the boundary between inside and outside, and the importance of humanity’s connection to nature.
+Her detailed style depicts structured yet surreal scenes, where straight architectural lines interrupt rich expanses of wilderness.

-From spiderwebs to mountains, Park’s depictions of both the minute and the sprawling create a contrast that celebrates nature in all its forms, with her search-and-find style creating immersive narratives in the details of her work.
-In Echo, a wooden border not only frames a forest but also shows the forest leading into the window itself, restrained by the borders of the painted frame.
-At first, the scene is endless, but Park includes details, such as the small rabbit, to ground the viewer in the landscape.
-It is in her dedication to these details that Park gives nature the reverence it deserves as a place of retreat and calm.
+From spiderwebs to mountains, Park’s depictions of both the minute and the monumental celebrate nature in all its forms.
+Her search-and-find approach invites slow looking, creating immersive narratives embedded in the details of each work.
+In Echo, a wooden border not only frames a forest but appears to draw it into the window itself, restrained by the painted frame.
+What first seems endless is grounded by subtle details, such as a small rabbit, anchoring the viewer within the landscape.
+Through this careful attention, Park treats nature as a space of retreat and calm.

-Park was born in South Korea, but has since moved to Germany.
-Her process of moving can be traced through her work, with the plants featured being inspired by the native flora from whichever country she is working in.
-Her works have been showcased in exhibitions in Germany, Madrid, and Basel, and last year she released a limited edition print with RHODES Editions.
+Born in South Korea and now based in Germany, Park’s experience of moving between places can be traced throughout her work.
+The plants that appear in her paintings are often inspired by the native flora of the countries she inhabits.
+Her work has been exhibited internationally, including in Germany, Madrid, and Basel, and in 2024 she released a limited edition print with RHODES Editions.

 -